RaspberryPiFoundation/blockly-samples/codelabs/css/css.md

           <rect class="blocklyMainBackground">
 ```

-This seems like a good target for our rule, except that the `fill` property is
+This seems like a good target for your rule, except that the `fill` property is
 already used to set the grid pattern.
 Instead, we'll set the `background-color`
 property of the `blocklySvg` element.
 To do this, add the following rule to
 `halloween.css`: